We would love to hear it.

 Please tell us your story.

-Tell it for yourself, for your daughters, for your mothers, for every woman.
+Tell it for yourself, for your babies, for all of us, for every human.

 The magic and power of birth is ours.
 It is up to us to claim it, tell it, own it.